ukrizna/hacks/README.md

 A repository of quick projects

 1. Tweets_YouTube
   - Pulls 5 YouTube trailer videos.
   - Retrieves the title from the YouTube video, checks for stopwords and other undesired characters.
   - Searches for the word on Twitter in terms of popularity.
   - Gets the count of the YouTube comments and the 'popular' tweets on Twitter.
   - Normalizes the YouTube comments count.
   - Draws a comparison chart between the two using Google Chart API.

+  Language - Python

   Libraries:
   1.Beautiful Soup to read the XML gdata (YouTube API).
   2.tweepy for Twitter Search.

   API:
   1. YouTube API v.2.0
   2. Twitter Search API v.1.1
   3. Google Chart API - chartwrapper

+2. YouTube Annotate
+  - Pause the YouTube video and a comment box appears.
+  - Save the comment.
+  - Comments appears again during the play-time at the play-time when it was originally saved.

+  Langauge - javascript, HTML, CSS.